July 21, 2009

 Sierra Club Proud to Already be a Leader in Promoting Diversity, Supporting Communities

 Washington, D.C. -- Sierra Club applauds Environmental Protection Agency (EPA) Administrator Lisa Jackson's call today for greater diversity in the environmental movement and takes pride in our leadership on these issues.
-Speaking to the National Environmental Justice Advisory Council, Administrator Jackson said that environmentalism does not come in any one shape, size or look and that environmentalism is also about protecting people in the places where they live, work and raise families.
+Speaking to the National Environmental Justice Advisory Council, Administrator Jackson said that environmentalists should be more inclusive and welcome diverse communities to the cause of protecting our air, water and our families.

 "We applaud Administrator Jackson's call for the environmental movement to better reflect the diversity of all Americans, and we are proud that Sierra Club has such successful diversity programs already established," said Sierra Club President Allison Chin.
 "Now, with the leadership of a diversity council and my election as our first Asian-American president, Sierra Club is committed to becoming an even more welcoming and inclusive organization."

 Through programs that support and enlist people from all different backgrounds, the Sierra Club has been a leader in promoting diversity and supporting local residents of all backgrounds.
-Sierra Club shares Administrator Jackson's vision that the environmental movement must better reflect the overall population.
+Sierra Club shares Administrator Jackson's vision that the environmental movement must better reflect the overall population in order to succeed.

 "The environmental movement should belong to anyone who wants clean air, clean water and a healthy planet for their families," said Leslie Fields, Director of the Sierra Club's Environmental Justice and Community Partnerships program.
 "All too often people face disproportionate risks of harm because of their demographic characteristics or economic condition, and we applaud Administrator Jackson for her sincere leadership in supporting more diversity in the environmental movement so all people can have a voice."